 I like the “Virtual Fence” type products that use the same sort of technology with a buried cable around the perimeter of the property.
 But instead of an electric shock, the collar first emits a warning beep and only later emits a burst of citronella spray.
 Cornell University studies showed that citronella (an aversive scent) collars were much more effective than electric shock collars to train.
 They’re also more humane.

 Keeping Other Pests Out With A Dog Fence

 A major downside to these non-physical fences is they won’t prevent other animals or people from coming into the pet’s yard.
 A goofy puppy intent on the exciting chase could follow a squirrel and cross the boundary—and then the collar’s shock or scent prevents him from coming home.
 People may not recognize your dog is “confined” and this could invite strangers to pet the puppy or even steal him.

-Fences do more than keep pets safely inside.
+A dog fence do more than keep pets safely inside.
 They keep temptations and dangers out, and reduce our liability as pet owners.
 When you have a clueless puppy that attracts trouble like a magnet, it’s even more important to supervise, even when you have a fence.
-And that’s peace of mind for us, and our beloved animal friends.
+And that’s peace of mind for us and our beloved animal friends.

 Do YOU have a safe area for your doggy wonders and “wanderers”?
 I’m preaching to the choir but feel free to share the link to this blog with those who need the help.